Posted on 09 May 2014 22:17

 Percentages Often Lie!

-A big mode of bullshitting (see what I did?) is to compare percentages.
+A big mode of bullshitting (see what I did?) is to talk about relative change instead of absolute change, and compare percentages.
 Percentages are another number that should always give you pause, especially when one percentage is being compared to another.
 It is almost always inappropriate to compare percentages.
 Why?
 Because the base numbers from which the percentages are derived are important.
 Would you want 75% of my deadlift or 50% of Andy Bolton's?
 If you're smart, you'll take the lower seeming number.
 Andy Bolton lifts over 1000lbs.
 I've eked out a little more than half of that on my very best days, which may be long past.
 You shouldn't accept 100% of my income either, if offered an alternative of 0.5% of Bill Gate's income.
 Pretty easy to understand, I think.

 But, pretty obvious too.
 The big way of bullshitting with percentages is with relative percentages.
 If I told you that a lifter increased his reps, in ONE workout, by 67%, you'd be suitably impressed.
 You'd then be sore at me if I revealed that I meant they went from 3 to 5 reps.